iamniama/express-dinos_cryptids/readme.md

 ## Want more practice?

-Add onto this project with the [RESTful Cryptids](./homework.md) and [RESTful Prehistorics](https://github.com/WDI-SEA/prehistoric_creatures) assignments!
+Add onto this project with the [RESTful Prehistorics](https://github.com/WDI-SEA/prehistoric_creatures) in 1 repo!